 Learn more about HR services in China

 If there is one thing you should take with you after reading this post is this – Employers are not allowed to dismiss their employees unilaterally and without a substantial reason.
-Therefore, employers should carefully examine the grounds for termination and collect supporting evidence before notifying employees of their dismissal.
+Therefore, employers should carefully examine the grounds for termination in China and collect supporting evidence before notifying employees of their dismissal.
 If the termination’s legitimacy is deemed unreasonable, we recommend that the two parties negotiate and settle on termination by mutual agreement.

 Furthermore, there are special circumstances under which terminating employees in China is illegal, for instance, a pregnant woman or during her maternity leave, an employee on sick leave, an employee who has been exposed to occupational hazards and has not undergone a medical check-up, etc.